Raynes/lein-newnew/README.markdown

 ## Updates for version 0.3.8

 Templates are a great way to prototype and to setup a project skeleton quickly.
-When leveraged with the flexibility of leiningen and the power of clojure and a vast java ecosystem.
+When leveraged with the flexibility of leiningen and the awesomeness of clojure.

-Writing templates have been simplified from before.
+Writing templates has been simplified.
 Now entire directories can be templated with ease!
 Although the previous templating sys still work, new templates should be specified in the format described below.

+Using a template is still the same.
 To use a template, eg, a 'blank-angular-website' template just type:

     lein new blank-angular-website my-new-website

+then:

+    cd my-new-website
+    lein run

 The blank website template can be seen at https://github.com/zcaudate/blank-angular-website-template.
+Note that the template contains angularjs files which also use the mustache syntax and would have been problematic to template in the earlier versions of lein-newnew.
 The layout of this template is very simple:

     /root
        /src